 - Jail, yard and pod layout and facility

 - Jail food and commissary

 To search for this kind of information, you have to do a driving records search.

 Have you ever tried to search for someone’s criminal records?
 Was it easy?
-Dis you do your search online or did you make a phone call to the Rich County courthouse? was the information you recieved correct?
+Did you do your search online or did you make a phone call to the Rich County courthouse?
+Was the information you received correct?
 There are many reasons that folks search for criminal records and backgrounds, and your account may help other people.

 Click here to tell about all about it

 For Federal crimes, the FBI has their list of the Ten Most Wanted Fugitives.
 In Rich County, the Sheriff has their own list of the most wanted criminals, that you can access online.

 FBI Top Ten Most Wanted List: Link

 While the prospect of serving a jail sentence in the Rich County jail is quite unpleasant, in time you will get used to the daily routine.
 You should expect an alarm for wake-up every morning at 6:00am, and next you’ll have roll call.
 Next, you will get breakfast.
 When you finish breakfast participate in the work program or other activity that you are assigned.
 This could be working in the kitchen, laundry, or some sort of manufacturing job.
 While this may seem tedious, it may help you when you leave jail, as you are gaining experience in a certain field of work.
 Other inmates go to school, while some take part in mandated treatment programs.
 After lunch, there will be another roll call, then back to work.
 Your evening will be spent either in your cell or a common room.
 During this time dinner is served and you will be expected to take a shower.
 After another roll call, it’s lights out.
 Even though you will be confined to your cell, there may be enough light to read or write letters.
 Then again, most inmates welcome lights out, and try to get as much sleep as they can.